mibuthu/wp-event-list/src/readme.txt

 Attention:
 The modifications in this versions are huge.
 This modifications will bring some huge improvements and is a good basis for future improvements (e.g. permalinks).
-But inspite of a lot testing it doesn't eliminate any possibility for some regressions or problems during update process to the new data structure.
+But despite extensive testing, it does not eliminate the possibility of regressions or issues occurring during the update process to the new data structure.

 Due to this there are some steps you should consider before and after this upgrade:

 * have a look at the support forum if there are issues reported with the new version, and wait with the upgrade until these are solved
 * if you have a big productive site probably do not upgrade in the first days
-* have a look at the PHP error file after upgrade, the upgrade function will write some informations regarding the upgrade process to this file
+* have a look at the PHP error file after upgrade, the upgrade function will write some information regarding the upgrade process to this file
 * check your shortcodes and widget and do the required manual changes provided below
 * check your events, the event categories and the event output on the frontpage after the upgrade
 * please report problems with the upgrade or issues/regressions after the upgrade in the support forum or on github